damachad/42_push_swap/Logic_flow/README.md

 5. Create a function for each operation possible
 6. Create list B
 7. (Create testing function to print lists)
+8. Create function to return size of list
-8. Measure cost of sorting each number
+9. Measure cost of sorting each number
-9. Create different sorting functions, depending on the number of elements to sort
+10. Create different sorting functions, depending on the number of elements to sort